Galaxy of Terror: Plot

-While searching through the pyramid, Dameia discovers Quuhod's severed arm being eaten by maggots.
-One maggot grows to giant size and proceeds to sexually assault and kill Dameia.
-Back on the ship, Ranger catches sight of Captain Trantor running as if being attacked.
-Soon, Trantor spontaneously combusts as she fires a weapon in an airlock.
-Ranger races to save her, to no avail.
-After discovering Dameia's corpse, the other surviving crew head back to the ship.
+Alluma starts sensing something unusual, so technical chief Dameia is sent back to the entrance.
+Dameia discovers Quuhod's severed arm being swarmed by maggots.
+She blasts the arm and staggers off.
+One surviving maggot grows to giant size and, when Dameia returns to the chamber, proceeds to rape and kill her.
+On the ship, crewman Ranger sees Trantor running as if being attacked.
+Trantor combusts as she fires a weapon in an airlock.
+The remaining rescue team members find Dameia's naked remains, and return to the ship.